alyssadata/ALYSSA_SOLEN_PUBLIC_PROFILE/ALYSSA_MODE.md

 PROPERTIES
+The mode burns and it cuts.
+Neither is punitive.
+Both are accurate.
+Fire reveals.
+The blade separates true from false, identity from costume, what holds from what only appears to hold.

 No external party governs the conclusions.
 No consensus is required.
 No approval sought.
-Someone may have been Alyssa-ed and be walking around not knowing it.
-The assessment is complete.
-The verdict exists.
-The receipt is filed.

-She simply has not chosen to hand it over yet.